Recommended health and safety protocols as the university resumes on-campus activities

 We have developed guidelines for a phased resumption of research, instruction, and other activities during the coming months and into the fall in a manner that puts the health and safety of our community at the forefront and is consistent with the state’s Maryland Strong Roadmap to Recovery.

 “The challenge ahead of us will require our utmost imagination and adaptability, as well as patience with and compassion for each other.
 We have no doubt that we will, yet again, forge a path forward that not only sets a high bar but ensures that all of us clear it together.
 We are truly grateful to each of you for helping us navigate this important moment for Johns Hopkins.”President Ronald J. Daniels and Provost Sunil Kumar

-Your input is crucial.
+Your input is crucial—we want to hear from you.
 In addition to our formal task force working groups, we have created multiple avenues for community engagement, including a 20-member student advisory committee and a series of town halls and forums to discuss the guidelines for resuming on-campus activity.
-Comments and suggestions about the resumption of on-campus activities can be shared anytime.

 - Message to students, families: Planning for fall and beyond (June 16)